HARRIS COUNTY'S WATERSHEDS

-When viewing Harris County's watershed map, the individual watershed boundaries may look "jurisdictional," similar to a community's boundaries.
-However, watershed boundaries are formed by nature and are largely determined by the topography or "lay of the land."
-Through study, we're able to learn where those boundaries are located.
-Some of our area watersheds even cross city or county borders, as shown on the map.
+Watershed boundaries are formed by nature and are largely determined by the topography or "lay of the land."
+Through study, we're able to locate and map those boundaries, which sometimes cross city or county borders.

 As part of its mission, the Harris County Flood Control District has identified 22 major watersheds that drain into one of our major waterways.
 Each one is associated in Flood Control District records and reports with a different letter of the alphabet.
 Buffalo Bayou and its tributaries, for example, are associated with the letter “W.”

 Little Cypress Creek, often referred to as “Harris County’s 22nd watershed, is a significant exception, since it is actually a tributary in the larger Cypress Creek watershed.
 While it is not always delineated separately on watershed maps, Little Cypress Creek does have its own watershed letter, “L.”

 Another notable Harris County subwatershed is Halls Bayou, which is a major tributary of Greens Bayou, designated by the letter “P.” While Halls shares the “P” watershed letter with Greens, it is the sole focus of the ongoing Halls Ahead planning effort.

 Watersheds in Harris County come in all shapes and sizes – some larger, some smaller.
 Each eventually drains into Galveston Bay… and each has its own independent flooding issues.